-Researchers identify 14 living descendants of Leonardo da Vinci's family | CNN
+Researchers identify 14 living descendants of Leonardo da Vinci's family

 Decades-long research into Leonardo da Vinci's purported remains has revealed how many people currently alive can claim to be descendants of the family of the Renaissance genius and "Mona Lisa" painter: It's 14.

-The conclusion, published in the journal Human Evolution this month, comes from a new genealogical tree going through 21 generations and four branches.
+The findings, published in the journal Human Evolution this month, comes from a new genealogical tree going through 21 generations and four branches.

-It’s part of the Leonardo Da Vinci DNA Project, which aims to confirm remains thought to be his and to “better understand his extraordinary talents and visual acuity through genetic associations.”
+The research is part of the Leonardo Da Vinci DNA Project, which aims to confirm remains thought to be his and to "better understand his extraordinary talents and visual acuity through genetic associations."

-The researchers wrote these results are “eagerly awaited from an historical viewpoint” as they will help researchers “scientifically explore the roots of his genius, to find information on his physical prowess and on his possibly precocious aging, on his being left-handed and his health and possible hereditary sicknesses, and to explain certain peculiar sensory perceptions, like his extraordinary visual quality and synesthesia.”
+The researchers behind the study wrote these results are "eagerly awaited from an historical viewpoint," as they will help academics to "scientifically explore the roots of his genius, to find information on his physical prowess and on his possibly precocious aging, on his being left-handed and his health and possible hereditary sicknesses, and to explain certain peculiar sensory perceptions, like his extraordinary visual quality and synesthesia."

-Researchers gathered data from historical documents in public and private archives and direct accounts by Leonardo descendants.
+Researchers gathered data from historical documents in public and private archives, and direct accounts by descendants of Leonardo's family members.

-The study did not provide much information on the living descendants in order to protect their privacy.
+While the study provided little information about the living descendants, in order to protect their privacy, project researchers Agnese Sabato and Alessandro Vezzosi told CNN that the individuals vary in age from 1 to 85.

+"There are very young children and retirees who previously carried out various activities: employees of both public and private bodies, surveyors (and) traders," the pair said over email, adding: "For us, they are all extraordinary people ... from a human point of view.
+They live in Tuscany.
+However, the research continues on other branches and in other countries."

 Born in 1452, Leonardo is known for his paintings "Mona Lisa" and "The Last Supper."
 Leonardo also dedicated his time to science, math, architecture, design, engineering, geology, cartography, sculpting and drawing.

-Note: This article was updated with quotes from researchers Agnese Sabato and Alessandro Vezzosi.